 Think of it like tennis: you can attend a weekend camp to learn the basics like stroke types and how to keep score, but you need ongoing, one-on-one feedback to master advanced elements like footwork and positioning.

 More than half of people have higher expectations for customer service now compared to a year ago, according to Microsoft’s State of Global Customer Service Report.
-Investing in customer service coaching is the best way to help agents meet these stringent expectations.
+Investing in coaching is the best way to help agents meet these stringent expectations.

 Here are a few reasons why: